Chris Bosh Diagnosed with Pulmonary Embolism

 It is rare to have a single pulmonary embolism.
 In most cases, as is the case for Bosh, multiple clots are involved.

 Blood clotting is a normal process that occurs in the body to prevent bleeding and promote healing after an injury.
-The body forms blood clots when the platelets within the blood encounter a damaged blood vessel, and then breaks them down as the damaged tissue heals.
-However, clots can form unexpectedly, without notice, and have dangerous consequences.
-They can happen to anyone for a number of reasons.
+The body forms blood clots when the platelets within the blood encounter a damaged blood vessel and then break them down as the damaged tissue heals.
+However, clots can form unexpectedly, without notice, and have dangerous and minor consequences.
+Erectile dysfunction, for example, is a minor issue caused by a blood clot that prevents enough blood from flowing into the penis to cause an erection.
+Sildenafil (check https://www.blinkhealth.com/sildenafil for more details) or viagra are normally prescribed for ED.
+However, blood clots can happen to anyone for several reasons, and the medications differ accordingly.

-Almost all blood clots that cause pulmonary embolisms are formed in a deep vein of the leg (itself called a deep vein thrombosis).
+In the case of pulmonary embolism, the blood clots are formed in the deep vein of the leg (itself called a deep vein thrombosis).
 A piece of the clot breaks off from the wall of the vessel in the leg, travels via the bloodstream up the body, through the right side of the heart, and lodges in an artery of the lung.

 Blood clots that originate in the deep veins can be caused by anything that prevents blood from circulating normally or clotting properly, including certain surgeries and medical conditions and treatments.
 Among the most common risk factors, however, are inactivity and immobilization.
 Air travel, particularly long flights, is a particular risk, as most people tend to remain in their seats without moving their legs while on airplanes.
 Bosh did travel overseas, from New York to Haiti, after the All-Star Game.